matttgregg/advent2024ex/README.md

 thank you, thank you for festive gifts.
 Given that I was wrapping my index lookups anyway (to avoid out of range at the top end), it was easy to correct.

+# Day 5

+I enjoyed this one, maybe more than I should have.
+Some intersting [verification and sorting](https://adventofcode.com/2024/day/5).

+This one mostly boiled down to picking the right data structures, and not being too lazy - i.e. not just stuffing everything into lists.
+How slow would things be if just in lists?
+I'm not sure, maybe not unworkably slow given we're on day 5, but certainly not optimal.

+It's also one of those situations where it pays to be smart about the data structure, and not just take the data structure in the input.
+Here, the orders are all supplied as `a<b` - but in fact, depending on how you traverse the data, it can be more efficient to store as `b<a`.
+(Or at least use the `b`'s as the keys.)
+Either way there's a little bit of work to marry up your data strucutures with the algorithms.
+In larger scale projects I'd probably also be thinking about how representations interact - what's the 'canoncial' representation (if there is one), what's the scope of representations.
+(I've been burnt a few times!)
+This is however Advent of Code, so not something to worry about here.

+I did have an initial bug around treating a Map/Set as a list, which I needed some debug to catch.
+Agreed, a strongly typed language would probably have caught this, but it's often swings and roundabouts with type systems, so I didn't feel too aggrieved.

+Meanwhile, part 2 was again fairly quick because of the neatly structured code.
+It would definitely be painful in some languages but most modern languages allow sorts with custom comparisons, so this felt more a question of understanding your standard library and using it effectively.
+(However tempting it is to write a sort function from scratch.)

 # Standard Phoenix README follows...